 Depending on the patient’s condition, doctors may recommend a flexible sigmoidoscopy instead of a colonoscopy.
 This procedure can be performed in the physician’s office, typically within 20 to 30 minutes.
 It doesn’t require sedation and usually costs around $200.

 Doctors can only view half the large intestine, so it may not be a good option for everyone.

 Choose a board-certified gastroenterologist to perform the procedure.
 Whenever possible, minimize the cost by choosing a provider who participates with your insurance plan and work closely with your doctor to determine how frequently you need to have the procedure to better anticipate costs.

 RATE SEARCH: Need to build an emergency fund?
-Get some interest on your savings starting today by shopping money market accounts.
+Get some interest on your savings starting today by shopping high-yield savings accounts.